 Cloudland Canyon State Park is a perfect day trip from Atlanta, or if you’d like to stay over-night, there are regular camp and RV sites, as well as backcountry camping.
 My boys really liked the walk-in sites.
 It was far enough from the car that you felt in the woods, yet not so far that it was a pain to haul your gear to the site.

-Hiking the rim of Cloudland Canyon and exploring the rock outcrops was a fun family activity for my crew.
-The two waterfalls, Hemlock and Cherokee are located down in the canyon.
+There are two trails with waterfalls.
+This trail is two miles and can be strenuous.
+The trail drops quickly down into the canyon depths to two sizable waterfalls, Cherokee and Hemlock Falls.
+It is approximately ½ mile to Cherokee Falls, and a much steeper ½ mile further down to Hemlock Falls.
+The trail includes 600 stairs that can be difficult for dogs.
+Keep this in mind if you are hiking with your pup.
 If you only have time for one, I thought Hemlock was the more scenic, although both are beautiful.
 There are 600 steps down to the falls, which isn’t too bad, but remember, that means there are 600 steps back UP to the top, so pace yourself and little ones.

 My boys loved camping in the walk-in camping area.
 Although you have to carry gear to the campsite, it wasn’t far from the parking lot and once set up, we liked the woods completely around us rather than sleeping close to the car.
-We camped on site 12 but site 16 overlooks a creek and looked like an even better choice.
+We camped on site 12 at East Rim Campground but site 16 overlooks a creek and looked like an even better choice.
 Site selection for the walk-in camping at Cloudland is first-come, first-serve, so get there early to secure a specific location.
 Cottages and yurts at Cloudland State Park are also available on-site.

 There is a trail from the walk-in sites to the West Rim hiking.
 It’s a pretty walk.
 At one point we crossed Daniel Creek and my youngest suggested this was a perfect place to play some Pooh Sticks.
 If you are unfamiliar with the Winnie-the-Pooh story, Pooh and his friends drop sticks on one side of the bridge and then race to the other to see which one comes out first.
 We’ve had many a fun game of Pooh Sticks on various bridges including this one at Cloudland Canyon.

 If you’d rather take to the sky instead of crawling underground, try hang gliding.
-Lookout Mountain hang gliding, located a few minutes outside the Cloudland Canyon gate is the only hang gliding outfit between Florida and North Carolina.
+Lookout Mountain hangs gliding, located a few minutes outside the Cloudland Canyon gate is the only hang gliding outfit between Florida and North Carolina.
 My 7 year-old enjoyed it so much, he wanted to go up again as soon as his feet hit the ground.

 Cloudland Canyon is a short half hour drive to downtown Chattanooga, TN and a great base for a Chattanooga vacation.
 On the way to Chattanooga, stop at the famous Rock City Gardens which is about half way between Cloudland Canyon, Ga. and Chattanooga, TN.